B1s9l/EST_FS24_Assignment02/Documentation.md

 As one might realise is that after adding the invariant and postconditions, i cannot achieve 100% branch coverage anymore, since i cannot violate the postconditions and invariants.
 ### 4. Property-Based Testing
+Property 1: I could only identify this property since it can only return a TreeNode, which will always be correct verified by the invariant and pre- and postconditions.
+The property is that the result is of the correct form and looks as it is supposed to look.
 ## SumofTwoIntegers (Basil)
 ## UniquePathsGrid (Gianni)
 ### 1. Code Coverage